 - round-trip airfare and airport ground transportation

-- 3 meals per day during the week in an single bedroom in a residencia
+- 3 meals per day and a single bedroom in a residencia

-- tuition for 4 credits at Spanish university
+- tuition for 4 credits at the Spanish university

-The cost does not include CSU tuition for the Field Studies (2 credits) or the estimated $1,060 needed for food, laundry and miscellanous expenses.
-To view the current tuition rate, go to www.csuohio.edu/tuition.
-Students should budget an additional $1060 for other expenses not included in the program fee.
-These extra expenses can include but are not limited to passport or visa fees, meals on the weekends, laundry, local transportation, souvenir shopping, and entertainment, etc.
+The cost does not include CSU tuition for the Field Studies (2 credits) or the estimated $1,100 needed for food, laundry and miscellaneous travel and personal expenses.
+To view the current tuition rates, please visit the Bursar's website.
+Students should budget an additional $1,100 for other expenses not included in the program fee.
+These extra expenses can include but are not limited to passport or visa fees, meals outside of the residencia, laundry ($3.50 per load), local transportation, souvenir shopping, entertainment, etc.

 *The cost may increase due to airline taxes and fees and/or the exchange rate.

 The Office of Financial Aid uses the "cost of attendance" figure for the program when calculating financial aid.
 The cost of attendance is determined by adding up all the costs associated with the defined term or program.
 For the CSU in A Coruña program please add up the program fee, the extra CSU tuition price (2 credits) and the out -of- pocket spending estimates to determine your cost of attendance.
 The cost of attendance for a typical undergraduate student will be $6,500.
 If you're an out-of-state resident, a graduate student, or are approved to take the Capstone (4 credits) in lieu of the Field Studies course, your cost of attendance will be higher.